34-Year-Old Wide Receiver – Seattle Seahawks

 Brandon Marshall Contract Information:

-Signed a two-year, $11 million contract with the Giants in March of 2017.
+Signed a one-year contract with the Seahawks in May of 2018.

 To instantly reveal our fantasy analysis of every player – including Brandon Marshall – simply subscribe now.